PSyGrid object

 Join two or more PSyGrid objects

-There are different reasons, why you create several PSyGrid objects which you would like to combine to a single one later, e.g. adding reruns.
-There is a functionality to do this for you.
-To avoid too many conflicts of possible modifications of already loaded PSyGrid objects, this function is not part of the PSyGrid-object class.
-Instead it take a list of paths to the hdf5 files containing PSyGrid objects to be combined to a new one.
-Those are the two required arguments of the join_grids function.
-Additionally, you can specify the arguments compression, description, and verbose.
-The join_grids function will check, whether the grids are compatible and join them if possible.
+There are different reasons why you might have several PSyGrid objects that you would like to combine into a single grid later, e.g. adding reruns.
+POSYDON has a function called join_grids to do this for you.
+To avoid too many conflicts with possible modifications of already loaded PSyGrid objects, this function is not part of the PSyGrid object class.
+Instead, it takes as an argument the list of paths to the hdf5 files containing PSyGrid objects to be combined to a new one, and then a path to the hdf5 file of the new grid to be generated.
+The join_grids function will check whether the grids are compatible and join them if possible.
+Additionally, you can optionally specify the arguments compression, description, and verbose.

 Note